bala-guru-prasaad/marp-slides/slides.md

 ---

+---

 <!--
-_backgroundImage: url('Screenshot 2025-05-26 143930.png')
+backgroundImage: url(aaaaa.png)
-_backgroundSize: cover
+backgroundSize: cover
 -->

-# Background Slide Example
+# Background Slide

-This slide has a background image!
+This slide uses your uploaded image as a full-screen background.